LearnTeachCode/js-intro-creative-coding/2-drawing.md

 ## Challenge 8:

 Let's spice things up with a little *randomness*!
 Take a look at [the p5js reference page for the `random()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to see how to use it.

 <br/>

 **Your challenge:** Combine the p5js random number generator function with your code from challenge #3 above to draw a square at a ***random*** location (with randomized coordinates)!

+Once you get it working, be sure to refresh the page a couple times to confirm that its location is indeed random!

 <br/>

 ## Challenge 9:

 Combine what you find in the reference pages for the p5js `fill()` function and the `random()` function, give one of your shapes a ***random color***!

+Again, be sure to refresh the page to confirm that the color is indeed random. :)

 <br/>
 <hr/>